-The Society is governed by a board of 15 trustees and its offices are managed by an appointed Principal Officer, with 14 members of staff employed at the Society's new, refurbished office premises in Bronaeron, Lampeter...
+The Society is governed by a board of 15 trustees and its offices are managed by an appointed Secretary, with 14 members of staff employed at the Society's new, refurbished office premises in Bronaeron, Lampeter...

 Visitors to the office are welcome between 9am and 5pm, Monday through to Friday.

-The Society has launched a new, official Facebook page, which can be found on the link below.
+The Society's official Facebook page can be found on the link below.
 Informal updates and information will appear on this Social Network site - please visit and tell your friends about it.
 To keep updated with any new items posted, make sure you click on the like button.WPCS Facebook Page